ramn51/titan-orchestrator/titan-docs/docs/comparison.md

 ### Tier 3 — Agentic Runtime

-Titan's most differentiated mode.
+Titan's agentic mode.
 Tasks can inspect logs, call LLMs, mutate the DAG at runtime, spawn new tasks on different hardware, and use TitanStore as shared agent memory.
-Combined with native HITL gates, this is a full substrate for autonomous and semi-autonomous AI agents distributed across a cluster.
+Combined with native HITL gates, this is a runtime for distributed agent workflows with dynamic task generation and human-in-the-loop checkpoints.

 **Use this tier when:** you're building agentic systems that need to run distributed (not in one Python process), with dynamic task generation, shared state, and human-in-the-loop checkpoints.